Nursing the Body, Mind and Spirit

 2. Tour the school

-Come see (and feel) what makes Little Kurls unique.
-Please schedule a tour by filling out the “Schedule a Tour” form.
-You can also email us at firstname.lastname@example.org or call 650-238-5420.
+Come see what makes Little Kurls unique.
+Please schedule a tour by filling out the “Schedule Tour” form.

 Little Kurls Family Child Care is located in a warm, loving, safe and nurturing condo in San Bruno, CA. This 816 square foot condo features 2 bedrooms and 1 bathroom.
 This property was built in 1971.
 Little Kurls is near Commodore Park, Brentwood Park and Grundy Park.
 There is easy access to the major freeways (101, 280, and 380) we offer an ideal location and schedule for those commuting to and from San Francisco and the Peninsula and South Bay.
 Our condo has a great space where the young infants feel trust, safety and security.
 While one or two activities will happen outdoors for nature walks and sit spots, or a visit to one of the parks, the main area in the home will be the living room.